nikkxll/QRify/README.md

 MONGODB_URI - your local MongoDB URI
 BASE_URL - protocol + your machine IP + port (e.g. http://192.168.x.x:3000)
 QR_API_URL - QRCode Monkey API (https://api.qrcode-monkey.com/qr/custom)
+JWT_SECRET - A secret key used to sign and verify JWT (JSON Web Tokens) for authentication GOOGLE_CLIENT_ID - Obtained from the Google Cloud Console when you register your application GOOGLE_CLIENT_SECRET - A secret key provided by Google when you register your application
 ```

 In dev mode